azegas/pagalbaGyvunams/README.md

 - a little word **(venv)** should appear at the left of your command line.
 It indicates, that we are "inside" this "virtual environment" now.
-Try typing `pip list` again and now you will see ONLY the packages that are instaleld in this virtual environment.
+Try typing `pip list` again and now you will see ONLY the packages that are installed in this virtual environment.
 - let's install packages that are needed to run this project.
-- Do that by typing `pip install -r requirements.txt` (make sure you are in the folder the same folder that has requirements.txt in it).
+- Do that by typing `pip install -r requirements.txt` (make sure you are in the same folder that has requirements.txt in it).

 ### Running the project